Mat training is one of the first dog training skills I teach new puppies and their parents.

 - Mat training can help eliminate a variety of problematic behaviors and challenges, ranging from improper guest etiquette to separation anxiety.

 What Is Dog Mat Training?
 What is a “Place” Command?

 The goal of mat training is to teach your dog to go to her mat on cue.

-She should then settle on her mat for any length of time, no matter what distractions are happening around her, until she hears the release cue.
+She should then settle on her mat for any length of time, no matter what distractions are happening around her, until she hears the release word.

 Of course, this takes time and requires you to complete several steps before achieving the end goal.
-But you may be surprised how quickly she learns to stay calmly on her mat once she figures out how fun and rewarding it can be.
+But you may be surprised how quickly your dog learns to stay calmly on her mat once she figures out how fun and rewarding it can be.